sammwyy/StoryMaker/README.md

 - **Dark mode**: theme toggle.

 ### Quick demo (usage flow)
+1. Select your desired canvas size (Instagram Story, Facebook Post, etc.) from the dropdown.
-1. Upload a background image from the sidebar.
+2. Upload a background image by dragging & dropping onto the upload area or clicking to browse.
-2. Adjust the background (fit/stretch/solid/gradient/blur).
+3. Adjust the background (fit/stretch/solid/gradient/blur/repeat).
+4. Add texts and images; drag & drop additional images directly onto the canvas.
-3. Add texts and images; use the overlay to move, resize, and rotate.
+5. Use the visual overlay to move, resize, and rotate elements.
-4. Export in the desired format.
+6. Export in the desired format (JPG/PNG/WEBP).

 ### Requirements
 - Node.js 18+ and npm 9+.